GustavoCabelo/AWS-data-collection/README.md

 Below is an AWS command to run the JSON file (run it from the Terminal (Mac) or Command Prompt (Windows)); change the following areas (shown as XXXX):
 ------
-"aws emr create-cluster --name "cluster_name" --ec2-attributes SubnetId=subnet-XXXXX --emr-version 5.11.0 --auto-terminate --log-uri s3://XXXXX --use-default-roles --enable-debugging --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=c4.large InstanceGroupType=CORE,InstanceCount=3,InstanceType=c4.large --steps file://XXXXX.json"
+aws emr create-cluster --name "cluster_name" --ec2-attributes SubnetId=subnet-XXXXX --emr-version 5.11.0 --auto-terminate --log-uri s3://XXXXX --use-default-roles --enable-debugging --instance-groups InstanceGroupType=MASTER,InstanceCount=1,InstanceType=c4.large InstanceGroupType=CORE,InstanceCount=3,InstanceType=c4.large --steps file://XXXXX.json
 ------
 - Cluster Name
 - subnetID: SubnetId can be found by visiting one of your recent, successful clusters using Console.
 Look under Network and Hardware.
 You should see something with a structure similar to: subnet-61e40522